 Siteimprove’s Accessibility tool will analyze your site for WCAG 2.0 and Section 508 web accessibility compliance.
 This will allow you to easily test for, and correct, accessibility and quality issues as they crop up.As a site admin, you are responsible for fixing only a handful of accessibility issues.

 Please be aware that automated tools like Siteimprove can only test for approximately 40% of accessibility issues on your pages.
 Manual testing and checking needs to be used to ensure the rest of your content is accessible.
 For more information please visit California Community College's Accessibility Center website and our guide to Creating Accessible Drupal Sites.

-If you are the contact person for your website, and are not receiving Siteimprove reports, please contact Robert Thompson in the IT Department who can add you as a Siteimprove user.
-You will then receive an email from Siteimprove with your login credentials.
-You are then responsible for maintaining and updating your pages and monitoring the Siteimprove reports on QA and Accessibility.
-More specifically:
+If you are the contact person for your website, and are not receiving Siteimprove reports, please contact Leila Rand in the IT Department who can add you as a Siteimprove user.
+You will then receive an email from Siteimprove with your login credentials, which will go into your spam or junk folder.
+You will need to move it into your inbox, and follow the steps to create a password.
+At that point, you become responsible for maintaining and updating your pages and monitoring the Siteimprove reports which you will receive in your email box on Mondays.

 - Quality Assurance - fix or remove all broken links and misspellings

 - Accessibility - repair the handful of accessibility issues that might show up in your weekly report.

 - Check your weekly reports regularly

 - Keep us informed if you hand over responsibility for the site to a new staff member or let us know if somebody else is already responsible for ongoing site maintenance